microsoft/IoT-Plug-and-Play-Workshop/docs/ADT-IndoorMap.md

 1. Click `Save` to save the new event route

   ![ADT Map 03](media/ADT-Map-03.png)

+With `Event Route`, any changes to twin causes an event to be published.
+Azure Functions, in return, subscribes to the event then updates Indoor Maps.

 ## Updating digital twin to send twin update event